background

 Foot / Ankle Osteoarthritis & Joint Pain

-Arthritis in the ankle or foot causes the joints in these regions to deteriorate over time.
-This process creates tenderness, pain, stiffness, swelling, and limited mobility in the affected area(s).
-Osteoarthritis is the most common form of this degenerative disease.
+Osteoarthritis in the ankle or foot causes the joints in these regions to deteriorate over time.
+This process creates tenderness, pain, stiffness, swelling, and limited mobility in the affected area.
+Osteoarthritis results from cartilage deterioratio in the joints.

 Symptoms